Vouching (financial auditing): Importance in Auditing

+Legal Precedents and Fraud Detection

-Vouching is the essence or backbone of auditing because when performing an audit, an auditor must have proof of all transactions.
-Without the proof provided by vouching, the claims provided by the auditor are just that, only claims.
+Vouching is critical because an auditor must have proof of all transactions; without it, claims are unsubstantiated.
 In most cases, hard to detect frauds can only be discovered through the use of vouching.
+Failure to conduct vouching with due importance may lead to charges of negligence.

-This means that the auditor must conduct vouching with great importance, if not, he can be charged with negligence which happened in the case of Armitage v.
+This was demonstrated in the legal case of Armitage v.
 Brewer and Knott.
-Through this case, the importance of vouching was realized.
-In this case, the auditors were found to be guilty on negligence, because the auditors did not display enough reasonable care and skill in vouching the wage sheets and ended up failing to detect fraud in manipulation of these wage records and cash vouchers.
-When delivering the decision the Judge stated that "It was clear that a good many documents were suspicious on either face and called for Inquiry".
-It was declared that it was essential that due care and attention are to be given to vouching in auditing.
+The auditors were found guilty of negligence because they did not display enough reasonable care and skill in vouching wage sheets, failing to detect fraud in the manipulation of wage records and cash vouchers.
+The judge stated, "It was clear that a good many documents were suspicious on either face and called for Inquiry," reinforcing that due care and attention are essential to the process.

+Vouching Checklist

+When performing vouching of payments, an auditor typically verifies the following attributes to ensure compliance and prevent fraud: